luci/recipes-py/README.md

 `api.json.output()` returns a `recipe_api.Placeholder` which is meant to be added into a step command list.
-When the step runs, the placeholder gets rendered into some strings (in this case, like `['--output-json', '/tmp/some392ra8'`]).
+When the step runs, the placeholder gets rendered into some strings (in this case, like '/tmp/some392ra8').
 When the step finishes, the Placeholder adds data to the `StepData` object for the step which just ran, namespaced by the module name (in this case, the 'json' module decided to add an 'output' attribute to the `step_history` item).
 I'd encourage you to take a peek at the implementation of the json module to see how this is implemented.

 How do I know what modules to use?